Kill the Data Bake Off

-A data commercialization platform allows buyers to select the data they need from a variety of sellers.
+A data streaming platform allows buyers to select the data they need from a variety of sellers.

 Here’s how it works:

-- The hassle of striking a contract with each seller is now easier because you only need paperwork with the data commercialization platform
+- The hassle of striking a contract with each seller is now easier because you only need paperwork with the data streaming platform

 - You can acquire data on a per record or per event basis — no need to make the huge investment of buying the firehose from everyone